ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : minSendRate / minRecvRate / maxSendRate / maxRecvRate

 Type:
-: Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`) / Numeric (with special value `Unlimited`)
+: (Numeric, Boolean) / (Numeric, Boolean) / (Numeric, Boolean) / (Numeric, Boolean)

 Default:
 : Unlimited / Unlimited / Unlimited / Unlimited

-This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
+The Numeric values of this property's Tuples specify an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem it will be useful.
 These are specified in bits per second.
-The special value `Unlimited` indicates that no bound is specified.
+If the Boolean value in this Tuple is `false`, the Numeric value will be ignored, and the meaning is `Unlimited`.
+This indicates that no bound is specified.

 ### Group Connection Limit